Abbykus/microPy-IDE/README.md

 Open a terminal and type **pip3 install PyQt5**

 ### Install Adafruit Ampy
-This application provides communication with the target device.
+This application provides communication with and control of the microPython target device (QDEV board).
 See [MicroPython Basics](https://cdn-learn.adafruit.com/downloads/pdf/micropython-basics-load-files-and-run-code.pdf) for installation instructions.

 ### Install Zeal (optional)

+- *Linux / MacOS*
+  - Launch terminal and type **sudo apt install zeal**

+- *Windows*

 ## MicroPython ON THE QDEV Boards
 All versions of the Abbykus QDEV boards are capable of running the MicroPython interpreted language.